biuti/SimBrief2Zibo/README.md

 You don't need to move or delete any file, the plugin manages them on its own.
 Checks for fms or fmx files with _originICAO_ and _destinationICAO_ in filename.
 If it doesn't find one (created in the last 48 hours), it copies the fms file with name _OriginICAODestinationICAO_.

+If a Navigraph generated flight plan is found, departure and arrival procedures will be imported using the UPLINK feature.

 _fmx_ format files are not compatible with UPLINK feature; if an fmx file for the route is found, it will be kept for CO ROUTE option, and the _b738x.fms_ file will be downloaded from SimBrief.

 If you start X-Plane before creating the OFP in SimBrief, or you need to change it, you can still do so **as long as you are on the ground with both engines off**.
 Create the new OFP and then click the **RELOAD** button on the plugin widget.
 The process could take up to 20 seconds.

+> [!IMPORTANT]
+> **If you want to use your flight plan file for the UPLINK feature, it needs to be in the FMS plan folder before Zibo aircraft is loaded**

 Once the engines are started, the plugin will stop looking for a plugin until on the ground and with engines cutoff again, then will look for a new turnaround OFP.